jakub-zwolakowski/scvs/TIS_README.md

 ### inverrno_e01

+NO UB

 Not setting `errno` to zero before calling a library function is not Undefined Behavior.

-Although the usual coding pattern is to set `errno` before calling a library function that modifies `errno` upen encountering an error, doing things differently is not always an error.
+Although the usual coding pattern is to set `errno` before calling a library function that modifies `errno` upon encountering an error, doing things differently is not always an error.
 Another common pattern is also chaining calls to multiple library functions one after another without checking the `errno` value in between.
-As no library function is allowed to set `errno` to zero upon successful completion, this way we can check its value just one at the end of such a chain and know if an error occured somewhere on the way.
+As no library function is allowed to set `errno` to zero upon successful completion, this way we can check its value just one at the end of such a chain and know if an error occurred somewhere on the way.

 Moreover, as `errno` is always initialized to zero, in this particular example it is actually still equal zero when the library function `strtoul` is called, so no problem can occur - therefore no misunderstanding can occur here.

 ### inverrno_e02

+NO UB

 Not checking the return value of `signal()` before checking the value of `errno` is not Undefined Behavior.